 I’ve been successful in starting several plum trees this way, too.

 Peaches, plums, and apricots are all worth trying.
+This is a plum pit sprouting:

 Will they grow true to seed?
 It’s hard to say, but my understanding is that unlike some fruit — apples and pears, say — stone fruit trees are more likely to produce offspring with the same flavor and characteristics.